bahlolab/FoundHaplo/Documentation/Prepare database with known disease haplotypes.md

 ## How to initiate the database

-1. Create a folder for the FoundHaplo database
+1. Create a folder for the FoundHaplo database (i.e. a sub folder inside FoundHaplo directory)

 ```bash
 mkdir -p /mypath/FoundHaplo_database